50+ Free Mental Health Worksheets & Handouts

 100-page printable workbook for working through grief and loss.

-A companion workbook meant to be used with the book Staying Sober Without God.
+A companion workbook meant to be used with the book Staying Sober Without God (created with the author’s permission).

 Daily Self-Inventory for Mental Health Professionals